 13. College of the Holy Cross

-Not only did The Princeton Review refer to College of the Holy Cross as “exceptionally beautiful,” it has named it one of the top five most beautiful campuses in the country every year since 2010.
-And exceptionally beautiful it is.
+The College of the Holy Cross’ campus is exceptionally beautiful.
 The 174-acre campus is, in its entirety, actually a registered arboretum, boasting more than 6,000 trees, plants, and shrubs that add unique color and elegance to any part of campus.
 Towering Fenwick Hall serves as the campus’ centerpiece, while the jewel of Holy Cross is undoubtedly St. Joseph Memorial Chapel.
 Constructed in 1922, the chapel features graceful Corinthian columns and a Renaissance Revival aesthetic.

 12. Gordon College